navFooh/web-project-template/README.md

 This is a project starter for HTML / CSS / JS development.
 The main components are [RequireJS](http://requirejs.org/) for dependency management, [Backbone.js](http://backbonejs.org/) for a basic model / view structure, [Handlebars](http://handlebarsjs.com/) for rendering html-templates and [Compass](http://compass-style.org/) for compiling the style sheets.
-It also includes [TweenMax](http://greensock.com/tweenmax) for animation, which is a neat tool but not essential for the setup.
+It also includes [TweenMax](http://greensock.com/tweenmax), which is not essential for the setup but a very neat tool for animation.

 To wrap it all up, [Grunt](http://gruntjs.com/) handles all the compilation tasks and runs a watcher for development.